Tellinq/Potion-Effects/README.md

 ***

+### Where are the releases?
+The latest version of Potion Effects requires OneConfig Pre-release.
+This is so recursive options will be visible in the GUI.
+You can, however, go back to normal releases when finished editing.

+Once recursive options are available in the release build, I will add Potion Effects to the Releases tab.
+If you want to try it early, go to the Actions page and download the latest artifacts.

+**You will need to log in to GitHub to download Actions artifacts.**

+***

 ## Main Features

 - Unlike most potion effects mods, this potion effects mod allows you to customize effects on a global *and* individual basis.